Backbase/backbase.github.io/_posts/2021-12-01-the-ultimate-guide-to-slack-etiquette.md

 category: Remote Work
 ---

 We all know that COVID changed the world we live in today.
 It also changed the way most people work.
 Although remote work is nothing new for a lot of people, many of us had to adapt to it.
-Before, we could simply have a coffee with our team mates and discuss things face to face, but now messaging tools (e.g. [Slack](https://youtu.be/qUkYkm9bWak)) take a very important role in a "the less useless meetings the better" remote work strategy.
+Before, we could simply have a coffee with our team mates and discuss things face to face, but now messaging tools (for example [Slack](https://youtu.be/qUkYkm9bWak)) take a very important role in a "the less useless meetings the better" remote work strategy.

 Slack is a messaging app for business that connects people to the information they need.
 It has several features that makes remote cooperation *"an easier, more organized way to work"* (as they promote on their website).
 Slack team is so kind that they even give you some [etiquette tips](https://slack.com/blog/collaboration/etiquette-tips-in-slack) of how to collaborate with kindness (I recommend the read, as I don't plan to repeat all of them here).
 However, I want to take this a step further.